-Nephrotic syndrome happens when damage to your kidneys causes them to release too much protein into your urine.
-Other characteristics of this disease include:
+Nephrotic syndrome happens when damage to your kidneys causes these organs to release too much protein into your urine.

 Nephrotic syndrome isn’t itself a disease.
-Diseases that damage blood vessels in your kidneys cause this condition.
+Diseases that damage blood vessels in your kidneys cause this syndrome.

-- swelling (edema) in your ankles and feet, and around your eyes
+- swelling (edema), particularly in your ankles and feet, and around your eyes

-Your kidneys are filled with tiny blood vessels, called glomeruli.
-As your blood moves through these vessels, extra water and waste products are filtered into the urine.
+Your kidneys are filled with tiny blood vessels called glomeruli.
+As your blood moves through these vessels, extra water and waste products are filtered into your urine.
 Protein and other substances that your body needs stay in your bloodstream.

 Nephrotic syndrome happens when the glomeruli are damaged and can’t properly filter your blood.
 Damage to these blood vessels allows protein to leak into your urine.